zacmememe/Thinking-LLM/README.md

 ## Browser Extension

-The Chrome extension enhances the Claude interface by making the thinking process more manageable:
+The browser extension enhances the Claude interface by making the thinking process more manageable:

 ### Features
 - 🔄 Collapsible thinking process sections